Crum, West Virginia

 Crum is a census-designated place (CDP) in southern Wayne County, West Virginia, United States.
-As of the 2010 census, its population was 182.
+As of the 2020 census, its population was 136 (down from 182 at the 2010 census).
 It is the home to Crum Pre K-8 school opened in 2017.
 It is a part of the Huntington-Ashland Metropolitan Statistical Area (MSA).

 Town information

 Crum is the home of Silver Creek United Baptist Church (the second oldest church in West Virginia), Crum Separate Baptist Church, Crum Church of Christ, and Crum Missionary Baptist Church.
 Many other small churches are located in nearby hollows and roads.

 U.S. Route 52 runs directly through Crum, as does the Norfolk Southern Railway's Kenova District.
 The town is bordered on the west by the Tug Fork of the Big Sandy River (also known locally as the Tug River).
 This river is part of the boundary between West Virginia and Kentucky.
 A mile section of the future King Coal Highway is built just east of Crum, with access from Silver Creek Rd.